Labour Party (Nigeria): 2021

-After the late National Chairman, Alhaji Abdulkadir Abdulsalam died in 2020, the party went through a serious leadership crisis.
+After the late National Chairman Alhaji Abdulkadir Abdulsalam died in 2020, the party went through a serious leadership crisis.
 Barrister Julius Abure, who was the National Secretary of the Labour Party, was elected as the new National Chairman by the Labour Party National Executive Council (NEC) in 2021.
 The former Deputy National Chairman of the party Calistus Okafor, challenged Barrister Julius Abure after he claimed to be the authentic National Chairman of the party by virtue of his position.

 2022

-Former governor of Anambra State, Peter Obi, joined the party after leaving the Peoples Democratic Party due to issues he had at the party that were at variance with his persona and principles.
-He emerged as the 2023 presidential candidate of the party after Pat Utomi, Faduri Joseph and Olubusola Emmanuel-Tella stepped down from the contest, making him the only aspirant in the presidential primaries.
+Former governor of Anambra State, Peter Obi, joined the party after leaving the Peoples Democratic Party a proactive decision prompted by his inability to gain the necessary support needed to win in the fast approaching PDP primaries.
+He emerged as the 2023 presidential candidate of the Labour party after Pat Utomi, Faduri Joseph and Olubusola Emmanuel-Tella stepped down from the contest, making him the only aspirant in the presidential primaries.
 Gbadebo Rhodes-Vivour emerged as the governorship candidate of the party in Lagos state.

 2023

 Just before the 2023 Nigerian general election, the party obtained the support of both the Nigeria Labour Congress and the Trade Union Congress of Nigeria.
 The trade union federations advised their members to vote for Peter Obi.
-This is the first time the trade union federations expressed explicit support for a political party.
+This was the first time the trade union federations expressed explicit support for a political party.
+Alex Otti, the Labour Party governorship candidate in Abia State, became the only elected Governor in the party in 2023.